dbt-labs/docs.getdbt.com/website/docs/faqs/specifying-column-types.md

 ---
 title: How do I specify column types?
 ---
-Simply cast the column to the correct type in your model:
+Simply cast the column to the correct type in your <Term id="model" />:

 ```sql
 select